 The Fund relies on third party service providers to perform certain functions essential to its operations.
-Any disruptions to the Fund's or the Fund's service providers' business operations resulting from business restrictions, quarantines or restrictions on the ability of personnel to perform their jobs as a result of the COVID-19 pandemic could have an adverse impact on the Fund's ability to access critical services and would be disruptive to the operation of the Fund.
+Any disruptions to the Fund's service providers' business operations, resulting from business failures, financial instability, security failures, government mandated regulation or operational problems could have an adverse impact on the Fund's ability to access critical services and be disruptive to the operations of the Fund.